Skip to content

 The capacity constraint.
 Research shows women business owners manage caregiving at higher rates than men.
 You might have 15 focused hours weekly after client work and family.
 Corporate employees can delegate implementation.
 You can't.

 The opportunity cost.
 Every hour implementing marketing strategy is an hour not billing clients.
-"Will this investment generate more revenue than just serving more clients?"
+The question becomes: "Will this investment generate more revenue than serving more clients?"

 Sometimes yes.
 Sometimes "not yet."
 Sometimes "yes, but over 18 months, not 90 days."